 Sue Salinger creates the direction of and manages Hazon’s program in Metro Detroit.
 She leads a dedicated team that is re-imagining what it means to be Jewish in a city and region undergoing rapid change, through partnering to build capacity within existing Jewish institutions in Jewish Outdoor, Food & Environmental Education, and creating new programs and experiences that bring people together across difference around health and sustainability.
 Sue was the Director of Lifelong Learning at Temple Emanu-El in Oak Park, Michigan, and Director of Education at Congregation Nevei Kodesh in Boulder, Colorado.
 She graduated with a Masters of Fine Arts in Writing and Poetics at Naropa University, an MA in Communications and Philosophy at the European Graduate School in Switzerland, and is A.B.D. towards a PhD in Communications Philosophy at EGS.
 While at Naropa, Sue was a teaching assistant to Rabbi Zalman Shachter-Shalomi, zt”l.
 She’s a Master Gardener and lives in Sylvan Lake, Michigan.Detroit, MI | 248.997.6348 | email@example.com

-Hazon is one of a tiny handful of groups to have been in the Slingshot 50 every year since inception, and in 2008, Hazon was recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.
+Hazon is one of only two groups to have been in the Slingshot 50 every year since inception, and in 2008, Hazon was recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.

 Nigel has spoken, taught, or written for a wide and significant range of audiences.
 (A selection of his essays are at hazon.org/nigel).
 He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States, and is a recipient of the Bernard Reisman Award.
 He has given Commencement speeches at Wagner (NYU, in 2011) and at Hornstein (Brandeis, in 2014).
 In 2015 he was awarded an honorary doctorate by the Jewish Theological Seminary.